dhruvakamra/documentai/small_file_onlineprocessing/README.md

 # DocumentAI Processing
-This set of scripts provide automation artifacts in Python to:
+This script provides automation artifacts in Python to:
 1. Make an async (small file) processing calls to the Document-AI invoice parser
 2. Process, normalize and transform the output JSON
 3. Create a Pandas dataframe and an output CSV